dylanmarin/catan-ai/FINALPROJECT_README.md

 # TODO
 NEXT:
-only remove goals if they would break the current goal-
-- ie if we wanna build a settlement, only remove dev card if it would mean we lose one of the items we need

-using year of plenty instead of trading robber blocking common resources

-evaluate opponent settlement and put it in robber placement - possibly choose the hex that has the most production for opponents choosing which dev card to play playing mono or road building
+robber block winning player's tile that is shared with the most people ie produces the most production output

 make it point initial road to direciton of next best settlement they EXPECT to have. ie. first player points to 8th best settlement spot (6 picks before their next, plus they will have placed another before this intial settlement could theoretically expand)

+using year of plenty instead of trading

+choosing which dev card to play playing mono or road building

 todo: